OrangeHatOS/index/README.md

                     <article id="content" role="main">

                         <header>
-			<h2 style='color:orange'>Orange Hat is a fork of the popular Fedora Linux.
-All files excluding the logo was deleated becouse of some $h!t heads.</h2>
+			<h2 style='color:orange'>Orange Hat is an operating system that excists in two versions.
+Orange Hat will be avaliabe both in a Linux version and a FreeBSD version.
+It is in development and testing will start in January of 2021.</h2>
                         </header>

                         <h3 style='color:orange'>Highlights:</h3>

                         <ul>
-                            <li style='color:orange'>Will be Open Source</li>
+                            <li style='color:orange'>Open source.
+The Linux version will be under the same license as Fedora and the FreeBSD version will be under BSD 2 Clause license.</li>
-			    <li style='color:orange'>Tries to have as good as possible software compability</li>
+			    <li style='color:orange'>Great support and compability.</li>
-			    <li style='color:orange'>Comes with the newest avaliable packages (Newest when a version is released)</li>
+			    <li style='color:orange'>We want privacy to everyone and Orange Hat will be both powerful and easy to use.</li>

                         </ul>